MorganConrad/f-readline/README.md

 [![Coverage Status](https://coveralls.io/repos/github/MorganConrad/f-readline/badge.svg)](https://coveralls.io/github/MorganConrad/f-readline)

 # f-readline
 A thin layer over [node's readline](https://nodejs.org/api/readline.html) to provide functional programming
  - filter(), forEach(), map(), reduce()
  - also provides a convenient getAllLines()

-Since readline is clever on memory (?), this may save on memory, depending on your usage and the size of the stream.

 ## Basic API

 **Note:** Other than the constructor, all methods are **async**.

 ### constructor(readable, interfaceOptions)   constructor
  - readable is the stream to be read
- - interfaceOptions will be passed to [readline.createInterface(options)](https://nodejs.org/api/readline.html#readline_readline_createinterface_options)
+ - interfaceOptions (optional, default = {}) will be passed to [readline.createInterface(interfaceOptions)](https://nodejs.org/api/readline.html#readline_readline_createinterface_options)
    - crlfDelay defaults to 999999
    - input is set to the `readable` argument

 ### async getAllLines()
 Convenience method to just provide an array of all the lines.
 Obviously it must all fit in memory!

 ## Functional API
 The "functional" methods below accept a user function (or "predicate") **fn** as their first argument.
 This method is usually called with three arguments:
- - the value (the line from the file)
+ - the line
  - the line count (starting at 0)
  - the instance of f-readline.
 Generally useless but see notes at end